rgreminger/example-make-workflow/README.md

 This is a basic test/example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).

-The main aim of this to have a basic structure, which can be easily adjusted to use in an actual projects.
+The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
 In this example project, the following is done:
 1. Load and prepare data
 2. Run some analysis
 3. Present results in a final pdf generated using LaTeX